563 Bruce Bannister

 Biography

-Experienced striker Bruce Bannister joined the Tigers in the June 1977 as the Tigers sought to break out of a run of mid-table finishes in the Second Division – this goal was achieved but not in the way that the club might have preferred.
+Experienced striker Bruce Bannister joined Hull City in June 1977 as the Tigers sought to break out of a run of mid-table finishes in Division Two – this goal was achieved but not in the way that the club might have preferred.
 Bannister went straight into the first team and scored his first goal for the Tigers in the opening day of the league season, a 3-0 defeat of Sunderland.
 Despite this bright start a run of poor results followed and Bannister’s goals were confined to two strikes in the League Cup against Southport.
 A brief revival in October saw Bruce net three times in five matches, fuelled in part by the signing of his former Bristol Rovers strike partner Alan Warboys who had joined City the previous month.
 But as City drifted towards the bottom of the division the goal threat of Bannister and Warboys faded – the partnership termed ‘Smash and Grab’ in the West Country saw precious little smashing and even less grabbing as Bannister ended the season with four league goals and City were relegated to Division Three.

 With City consolidating in Division Three Bannister was more effective in the 1978/79 season, netting four times in the opening six league games alongside new strike partner Keith Edwards and ending the season with sixteen goals in all competitions, having played in every League and Cup game.
 He began the 1979/80 season in the first team but failed to scored in the opening month and from September 1979 onwards he was only used sporadically, manager Ken Houghton preferring the youthful strike presence of Rob McDonald and Paul Moss.
 Bannister left the Tigers in the 1980 close season and evacuated to French side Union Sportive Dunkerque.

-Bannister joined Bristol Rovers in November 1971 and opened his scoring account for The Gas with a brace against Telford United in the FA Cup.
+Bruce joined Bristol Rovers in November 1971 and opened his scoring account for The Gas that month with a brace against Telford United in the FA Cup.
 He ended his first season in Bristol with eight goals in 17 starts, a decent return in a side competing at the upper reaches of Division Three.
 Bruce continued to perform well in the 1972/73 season, scoring 29 times as the Eastville side battled for a promotion spot.
 In March 1973 things really took off for Bannister when towering forward Alan Warboys signed from Cardiff City – the pair struck up an immediate rapport and Bruce ended the season with ten goals in the last ten games.
 The “Smash and Grab” partnership had been formed and it powered Bristol Rovers to second place in the Division Three table at the end of the 1973/74 season, with Bannister contributing 20 goals.
-The partnership endured for two more seasons as Rovers hovered around the lower reaches of the Second Division table until the pair’s wage demands became a sticking point and led the club to sell both strikers midway through the 1976/77 season.
+The partnership endured for two more seasons as Rovers hovered around the lower reaches of the Division Two table until the pair’s wage demands became a sticking point and led the club to sell both strikers midway through the 1976/77 season.
 Bannister left Bristol Rovers in December 1976 having scored 94 goals in 239 senior appearances.

-In December 1976 Second Division strugglers Plymouth Argyle signed Bannister in exchange for a £10,000 and the services of recently acquired Scottish midfielder Jimmy Hamilton.
+In December 1976 Second Division strugglers Plymouth Argyle signed Bannister in exchange for a £10,000 fee plus the services of recently acquired Scottish midfielder Jimmy Hamilton.
 He scored the first of seven goals for the Pilgrims in his second start against Southampton and ended the season with 24 senior appearances.
 He left the club at the end of the 1976/77 season to join the Tigers for a £15,000 fee.

 Details